7 Ways to Jump-Start Your Incident Response

 6. Examine Your Data Backup and Recovery Policies

 These days, many organizations are exploring snapshot recovery from potential ransomware attacks, insider threat situations, and even user errors.
-Snapshot recovery allows bulk deleted or encrypted data to be restored from a specific timeframe, with the use of a simple web-based user interface (UI).
+Snapshot recovery allows bulk deleted or encrypted data to be restored from a specific timeframe, by using a simple web-based user interface (UI).
 Essentially, you can recreate your data environment from snapshots that are created on a routine basis, permitting you to recover quickly and maintain business productivity.

-For example, if you believe that a ransomware attack occurred on Sunday at 4 a.m., then you can restore your data environment to how it appeared at 2 a.m. that morning, just prior to the attack.
+For example, if you believe that a ransomware attack occurred on Sunday, June 29, at 4 a.m., then you can restore your data environment to how it appeared at 2 a.m. on the 29th, just prior to the attack.

 In addition to automated snapshot recovery solutions, many data security professionals recommend that you follow a 3-2-1 data backup strategy, which is outlined in Egnyte’s Data Backup Governance Guide.
 That approach entails keeping three copies of data, utilizing two different storage types, and keeping one copy of your data off-site, so you can recover more rapidly.